 How To Clean Kong Toys

-When you put things like peanut butter, cream cheese, honey, cottage cheese, meaty dog treats, canned dog food, and a whole host of other things inside a Kong toy, it’s likely to be a little “gunky” inside after your dog is finished with it.
+When you put things like peanut butter, cream cheese, honey, cottage cheese, meaty dog treats, canned dog food, baby food, and a whole host of other things inside a Kong toy, it’s likely to be a little “gunky” inside after your dog is finished with it.

 But on those occasions when they don’t empty their Kongs, here’s what I do: